barryCFlynn/Pixel_Perfect/README.md

 # Technologies Used

-### Languages
+## Languages
 - HTML
 - CSS
 - Python
 - JavaScript

-### Frameworks
+## Frameworks
-- **Django**: A high-level Python web framework that encourages rapid development and clean, pragmatic design, used for building the Culture Club web application.
+- `Django`: A high-level Python web framework that encourages rapid development and clean, pragmatic design, used for building the Culture Club web application.
-- **Crispy Forms**: A Django package that simplifies form layout and styling, making forms more efficient and customizable.
+- `Crispy Forms`: A Django package that simplifies form layout and styling, making forms more efficient and customizable.
-- **Bootstrap v5.0**: The latest version of the popular CSS framework, used for creating responsive and visually appealing user interfaces.
+- `Bootstrap v5.0`: The latest version of the popular CSS framework, used for creating responsive and visually appealing user interfaces.

-### Database
+## Database
-- **ElephantSQL**: A cloud-hosted PostgreSQL database service, offering a reliable and scalable storage solution for the application's data.
+- `ElephantSQL`: A cloud-hosted PostgreSQL database service, offering a reliable and scalable storage solution for the application's data.

-### Media Management Platform
+## Media Management Platform
-- **Cloudinary**: A cloud-based platform for media upload, storage, optimization, and delivery, used for managing images in the Culture Club project.
+- `Cloudinary`: A cloud-based platform for media upload, storage, optimization, and delivery, used for managing images in the Culture Club project.

-### Tools
+## Tools
+- `Stripe`: Python library for Stripe API, used to handle payment processing
-- **Git**: A version control system for tracking changes in source code during software development.
+- `Git`: A version control system for tracking changes in source code during software development.
-- **GitHub**: A platform for hosting and managing Git repositories, enabling collaboration and version control for the project's codebase.
+- `GitHub`: A platform for hosting and managing Git repositories, enabling collaboration and version control for the project's codebase.
-- **Gitpod**: A cloud-based IDE that provides a consistent and pre-configured development environment for the Culture Club project.
+- `Gitpod`: A cloud-based IDE that provides a consistent and pre-configured development environment for the Culture Club project.
-- **Heroku**: A cloud application platform used for deploying and hosting the Culture Club web application.
+- `Heroku`: A cloud application platform used for deploying and hosting the Culture Club web application.
-- **Adobe Photoshop**: A graphic design software used for editing and refining images for the website.
-- **DB Diagram**: A tool for visualizing and creating database schemas, used for planning the database structure of Culture Club.
+- `DB Diagram`: A tool for visualizing and creating database schemas, used for planning the database structure of Culture Club.
-- **Google Fonts**: A library of free, open-source fonts, used to enhance typography on the website.
+- `Google Fonts`: A library of free, open-source fonts, used to enhance typography on the website.
-- **Font Awesome**: A library of icons and social logos, used for adding graphical elements to the Culture Club interface.
+- `Font Awesome`: A library of icons and social logos, used for adding graphical elements to the Culture Club interface.
-- **ChatGPT**: An AI to help troubleshoot issues.
+- `ChatGPT`: An AI to help troubleshoot issues.
+- `Dall-E`: An AI for image generation, produced all posters on site.

-### Supporting Libraries and Packages
+## Supporting Libraries and Packages

 - `asgiref==3.7.2`: foundational package for Django to support asynchronous web protocols like WebSockets.
 - `cloudinary==1.36.0`: integration library for Cloudinary - cloud service for storing and managing media files and assets.